explorable-viz/fluid/artifact-evaluation.md

 ## Additional artifact description

 The Fluid source code used for the tests and web app are found in the `fluid/example` directory.
 The core library is found in `lib/prelude`, with the matrix convolution functions in `lib/convolution`.
 The dataset used for the linking examples is in the folder `fluid/dataset`.
+Fluid test files have the extension `.fld`; the examples in the `fluid/slicing` folder also come with `.expect.fld` files, which capture the expected selection state on the program that arises from a backward slice.

 Reviewers may wish to experiment with different Fluid source files and test expectations; we would be happy to assist with this.